UreshiiPanda/LeetStudy/README.md

       ```

       NOTE:  The package.json on the frontend has a proxy setup by default, please adjust this
              according to your own connection needs.
+The proxy is currently setup to connect to a Docker
+             Container, so please change the proxy to the localhost proxy shown below in order to use it
-Default ports are set to 8000 for
-             the backend, and 3000 for the frontend. <br>
+             without Docker.
+Default ports are set to 8000 for the backend, and 3000 for the frontend. <br>
       ```json
           "proxy": "http://localhost:8000"
       ```

-4. Run the following command in both the frontend and the backend directories to install the
+5. Run the following command in both the frontend and the backend directories to install the
    node modules required for both ends of the app.
    ```sh
       npm install